yorikvanhavre/FreeCAD-manual/all_workbenches_at_a_glance.md

 **Draft**

-The Draft workbench provides tools to do basic 2D CAD drafting tasks: lines, circles, etc... and a series of generic handy tools such as move, rotate or scale.
+The Draft Workbench provides tools to do basic 2D CAD drafting tasks: lines, circles, etc... and a series of generic handy tools such as move, rotate or scale.
 It also provides several drawing aids, such as grid and snapping.

 | Tool | Description | Tool | Description |